 Toronto Maple Leafs hire Craig Berube as coach, hoping veteran can turn around longtime playoff woes

-TORONTO (AP) — The Toronto Maple Leafs hired Craig Berube as their coach on Friday, bringing in someone with Stanley Cup-winning experience to try to end the longest championship drought in the most intense hockey market in the NHL.
+TORONTO (AP) — The Toronto Maple Leafs hired Craig Berube as their coach on Friday, bringing in someone with Stanley Cup-winning experience to try to help the storied franchise end the longest championship drought in the NHL.

 Berube coached the St. Louis Blues to the Cup in 2019.
 The Maple Leafs have not won since 1967, when the league had just six teams.